-The Opn S is different because according to the Juul Jenson 2018 Oticon Whitepaper, it is the first device to deliver speech understanding on par with normal hearing.
+We were also one of the first in our area to be trained on the newest Oticon technology, including the Opn S. The Opn S is different because it is the first device to deliver speech understanding on par with normal hearing.
 This means you can take a more active part in difficult listening situations and understand more with less effort.
-You can feel at ease in any setting, whether it is a busy restaurant or an event with multiple speakers.
-Now, you can thrive in noisy environments, just like people with normal hearing!
-Additional features include:

 Try the Opn S for yourself.
 Make an appointment today!